-As specified for ICMP Router Discovery [4], the IP destination address of an Agent Advertisement MUST be either the "all systems on this link" multicast address (224.0.0.1) [5] or the "limited broadcast" address (255.255.255.255).
-The subnet-directed broadcast address of the form prefix>.<-1> cannot be used since mobile nodes will not generally know the prefix of the foreign network.
+As specified for ICMP Router Discovery [10], the IP destination address of an multicast Agent Advertisement MUST be either the "all systems on this link" multicast address (224.0.0.1) [11] or the "limited broadcast" address (255.255.255.255).
+The subnet-directed broadcast address of the form refix>.<-1> cannot be used since mobile nodes will not generally know the prefix of the foreign network.
+When the Agent Advertisement is unicast to a mobile node, the IP home address of the mobile node SHOULD be used as the Destination Address.